Mardin

 The old town of the city is under the protection of UNESCO, which forbids new constructions to preserve its façade.

 The city had a population of 129,864 in 2021.
+The population is a mix of Kurds, Arabs, Mhallami, and Syriacs.

 History

 Antiquity and etymology

+A legal document from the Neo-Assyrian period mentions a road to Mardiānê (commonly identified with modern Mardin), showing that the name was already in use at that time.
+Adad-nirari II campaigned just south of Mardin, and the Arameans offered strong resistance.
+As Aramean settlement increased in and around the city, the older Akkadian name Mardiānê was dropped and fell out of use, giving rise to the Aramaic name Mardin.

-The city survived into the Syriac Christian period as the name of Mt.
-Izala (Izla), on which in the early 4th century AD stood the monastery of Nisibis, housing seventy monks.
-In the Roman period, the city itself was known as Marida (Merida), from a Neo-Aramaic language name translating to "fortress".
+The city survived into the Syriac Christian period as the name of Mount Izla on which in the early 4th century stood the monastery of Nisibis, housing seventy monks.
+In the Roman period, the city itself was known as Marida (Merida), from a Syriac word translating to "fortress".

 Between c.
-150 BC and 250 AD it was part of the kingdom of Osroene, ruled by the Abgarid dynasty.
+150 BC and 250 AD it was part of Osroene, which was ruled by the Abgarid dynasty.